-Your time and expertise as a home stager are too valuable for physical labor that is best left to others, who specialize in those things and aren’t charging the high fees you are.
+Your time and expertise as a home stager are too valuable for physical labor.
+That is best left to others, who specialize in those things and can’t charge the high fees you can.

 Which gets us back to the age question.

-Staging Diva Graduates range in age from their late 20s to mid 60s.
-They come from all kinds of previous careers.
-Some are retired and some have sent their kids off to school and decided it’s time for them to do something they feel passionate about.
+Some are retired.
+Others have sent their kids off to school and decided it’s time for them to do something they feel passionate about.